ms1-learner/python-01-en/03_data_structures_and_files/01_challenge/README.md

 strawberry: 1
 ```

 Complete the code inside the `counter` function that is pre-written for you.
-We didn't cover user-defined functions yet but all you need to write for this challenge doesn't involve how functions work.
+We haven't covered user-defined functions yet, but you don't need to know how functions work in order to complete this challenge.